khushboo683/Dev-Homoeo-Hall/README.md

 # Dev Homoeo Hall (MERN Stack Website)
-E-commerce website for a homeopathic clinic.
-Patients can get medicines and medical products at their doorstep.
+E-commerce mobile responsive website for a homeopathic clinic where patients can get medicines and medical products at their doorstep.